mikkokotila/bokepy/README.md

   - as raw text
   - as a list of entities
   - as a frequency list with counts
+  - in variety of file formats:
+   - .txt
+   - .csv
+   - .doc
+   - .xls
+   - .pdf (later)
+   - .sql (later)
+   - other formats (which?)
+  - handling unicode properly is a must!

 - **being able to clean text**
   - remove non-Tibetan entities